-iii.
-The Salvage Efforts Must be Successful, in Whole or in Part
+3. The salvage efforts must be successful, in whole or in part

-This is self explanatory, however, courts require that at least some of the properly be saved in order for there to be a salvage award.
+Courts require that at least some of the properly be saved in order for there to be a salvage award.
 The Blackwall, 77 U.S. 1 (1869).

-V. Elements of Contract Salvage
+Contract Salvage

 In contrast to "Pure Salvage" where there is no preexisting agreement between the parties, in "Contract Salvage", the salvor acts to save property after entering into an agreement to use "best endeavors" to do so.

-The two (2) most popular contracts are the Lloyd's Open Form ("LOF") and MARSLAV Form.
+The two (2) most popular contracts are: (1) The Lloyd's Open Form ("LOF"), and (2) MARSLAV Form.

 These agreements provide that the salvor is engaged on a "no cure, no pay" basis, meaning that he is compensated only if he is successful.